Zoho Social has built a reputation as one of the most budget-friendly ways to manage and monitor social media.

 Zoho Social wins on base pricing, but OutXAI wins on depth.
 If LinkedIn is where your deals close, OutXAI's ROI quickly outweighs the monthly fee.

-If LinkedIn is your battlefield, this is the GOAT.
-It’s not just another “social tool” it’s a revenue engine designed for LinkedIn-first businesses.
+If LinkedIn is your battlefield, this is the top choice.
+It's not just another "social tool" — it's a revenue engine designed for LinkedIn-first businesses.

 Sprout Social costs $199–$399/month.
 It offers a free trial, but no freemium tier: